Chris Borland: 2013

 Borland was named to the preseason watchlists for the Chuck Bednarik Award, Bronko Nagurski Trophy, Dick Butkus Award, Lombardi Award and Lott IMPACT Trophy.
-Halfway through the 2013 season ESPN ranked Chris Borland the #4 Defensive MVP.
+Halfway through the 2013 season ESPN ranked Borland the #4 Defensive MVP.

 On November 23, Borland tied the FBS career forced fumble record, with his 14th, against Minnesota.
 Also in late November, he was named one of four finalists for the Lott IMPACT Trophy.
 Other finalists include Anthony Barr (UCLA linebacker), Devon Kennard (USC defensive end) and James Morris (Iowa linebacker).

 On December 3, 2013, Borland was named Big Ten Nagurski-Woodson Defensive Player of the Year Borland is the fifth Wisconsin player to be named Defensive Player of the Year, joining Troy Vincent (1991), Tom Burke (1998), Jamar Fletcher (2000) and Erasmus James (2004).
 Borland was also named the Big Ten's Butkus-Fitzgerald Linebacker of the Year.

 On December 18, 2013, Borland was named to the first-team All-America Team by FWAA.
-He also earned second-team All-America honors by the AP, Athlon, CBS Sports, and Sports Illustrated.
+He also earned second-team All-America honors by the Associated Press, Athlon, CBS Sports, and Sports Illustrated.